-Credits: 2 Terms: 3 Counts for 30 hr. requirement: Y Director: Dr. Shelley Sazer
+Credits: 2 Terms: 3 (First year BC students only) Counts for 30 hr. requirement: Y Director: Dr. Ming Zhou and Dr. Nicolas Young

-Thinking Like a Scientist - Term 4 (GS-BC 409)
+Thinking Like a Scientist - Term 4 (GS-BC-409)

-The goal of this term is to build upon the activities of Term 3 that culminated in writing a proposal abstract.
-Students will do additional literature-based research to add both depth and breadth to each component of the abstract using the concept of the framing funnel.
-Each student will write a full research proposal that will be discussed and revised in response from feedback from students and faculty.
-The student will then present and defend the proposal to other students and faculty.
+The goal of this term is to build upon the activities of Term 3 that culminated in writing a proposal abstract based on a published paper.
+Students will do additional literature-based research to add both depth and breadth to each component of the abstract using the concept of the framing funnel, and develop one new specific aim building off of published results.
+By the end of the course, each student will have written a full research proposal, whose specific aims, outline and early drafts will be presented to the class in written and oral form.
+They will receive feedback from students and faculty in the process of finalizing the proposal.
+Each student will also present a final presentation on the full proposal in a format similar to that of the qualifying examination.
 Credits: 2

-Terms: 4

-Counts for 30 hr. requirement: Y Director: Shelley Sazer
+Terms: 4 (First year BC students only) Counts for 30 hr. requirement: Y Director: Dr. Theodore Wensel

-Special Projects (GS-BC 435)
+Special Projects (GS-BC-435)